continue-revolution/sd-webui-segment-anything/README.md

 If you are unable to add dot, observe [list index out of range](https://github.com/continue-revolution/sd-webui-segment-anything/issues/6) error on your terminal, or any other error, the most probable reason is that your WebUI is outdated (such as you are using this commitment: `a9fed7c364061ae6efb37f797b6b522cb3cf7aa2`).

 In most cases, updating your WebUI can solve your problem.
 Before you submit your issue and before I release support for some old version of WebUI, I ask that you firstly check your version of your WebUI.

+## Use GroundingDINO

+We have supported GroundingDINO.
+It has the following functionality:
+- You can use text prompt to automatically generate masks
+- You can use point prompts with **ONE mask** to generate masks
+- You can go to `Batch Process` tab to cut out images and get LoRA/LyCORIS training set

+However, there are some existing problems with GroundingDINO:
+- GroundingDINO will be install when you firstly use GroundingDINO features, instead of when you initiate the WebUI.
+Make sure that your terminal can have access to GitHub.
+Otherwise you have to download manually.
+- Downloading GroundingDINO requires your device to compile C++, which might take a long time and be problematic.
+I honestly can do very little about such problem.
+Please go to [Grounded Segment Anything Issue](https://github.com/IDEA-Research/Grounded-Segment-Anything/issues) and submit an issue there.
+If you submit an issue in my repository, I will redirect your issue there.
+Despite of this, you can still use this extension for point prompts->segmentation masks even if you cannot install GroundingDINO, don't worry.
+- If you want to use point prompts, SAM can at most accept one mask.
+In this case, my script will check if there are multiple masks.
+If multiple masks, my script will disgard all point prompts; otherwise all point prompts will be effective.
+You may always select one mask you want.

+For more detail, check [How to use](https://github.com/continue-revolution/sd-webui-segment-anything#how-to-use) and [Demo](https://github.com/continue-revolution/sd-webui-segment-anything#demo).

 ## How to use